zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 Transponders section:
 	Section starts with a line transponders.
 	Followed by a DVB line and transponder data line tuples.
-The DVB data line starts at col 0, the transponder data line immediatly follows and starts with a <TAB>.
+The DVB data line starts at col 0, the transponder data line immediately follows and starts with a <TAB>.
 	Lines starting at col0 contains three fields encoded in hexadecimal:

 		DVB namespace